 By buying multiple bonds from different issuers for each rung of your bond ladder, you can put a small percentage of your money into lower-quality bonds and take advantage of the higher returns these bonds produce (without grossly increasing your risk levels).

 The best place for your bond ladder may be inside a tax-advantaged retirement savings account.
 If you buy bonds as part of a standard brokerage account, you’ll have to pay taxes on the interest that those bonds pay you.
 But if your bonds are inside a retirement savings account, you don’t have to pay taxes on the interest until you actually withdraw it from the account (and if you have a Roth account, you will never have to pay taxes on it).

 - Municipal bonds issued by your state of residence: These bonds are exempt from both state and federal taxes, so there’s no point in putting them inside a tax-sheltered account.

-- Municipal bonds issued by another state: The interest on municipal bonds issued by another state is exempt from federal taxes but not state ones (so if you live in a state that doesn’t charge state income taxes, you can buy municipal bonds from anywhere tax-free).
+- Municipal bonds issued by another state: The interest on municipal bonds issued by another state is exempt from federal taxes but not state taxes (so if you live in a state that doesn’t charge state income taxes, you can buy municipal bonds from anywhere tax-free).

-- US Treasury bonds: The interest from treasury securities is exempt from state and local taxes but not federal taxes.
+- U.S. Treasury bonds: The interest from treasury securities is exempt from state and local taxes but not federal taxes.

 Should You Pursue a Bond Ladder Strategy?

-Bond ladders are fairly straightforward but they are not always the best way to invest your retirement funds.
+Bond ladders are fairly straightforward, but they are not always the best way to invest your retirement funds.

 - What percentage of your overall assets should be invested in a bond ladder?